ReFRACtor/documentation/_sources/system_configuration.rst.txt

 On OS X, you may use `Homebrew <https://brew.sh/>`_ to obtain most of the required dependencies (Lua and Luabind will be built from the included source)::

-   $ brew install gsl cmake boost hdf5 swig python3 git-lfs doxygen pkgconfig graphviz coreutils
+   $ brew install gsl cmake boost hdf5 netcdf swig python3 git-lfs doxygen pkgconfig graphviz coreutils

 Python Requirements
 ===================